verata-veritatis/discord-coingecko-price-bot/README.md

 # crypto-punks-floor-price-bot

 Dependencies: `requests` & `BeautifulSoup`.
 This bot uses BeautifulSoup to pull the CryptoPunks floor price from larvalabs.com/cryptopunks in ETH and USD.

+# etherscan-gas-bot

+Dependencies: `requests` & `math`.
+This bot pulls etherscan gas data and displays the fast gwei price, confirmation time in seconds, as well as base fee & priority fee.

 god bless